fadhilimamk/fadhilimamk.github.io/blog-src/_posts/2023-06-21-fast-paxos.md

 When the coordinator receives $3/2f+1$ Phase2B messages (or alternatively, reach timeout after receiving $f+1$ Phase2B messages) and not all of them contain the same value, then the coordinator can directly handle the conflicting values as the rules in the uncoordinated recovery that I explain previously (Case 1-4).

-In the end, the coordinated recovery only adds at least two one-way delay, compared to the addition of four one-way-delays in the uncoordinated recovery.
+In the end, the coordinated recovery only adds at least two one-way delay, compared to the addition of four one-way delays in the uncoordinated recovery.

 <!-- ## The Quorum Requirement